Gabrielnero000/PBR-Playground/README.md

 *	Few samples means noise.

 So, we have two elements to play now:
+* The rays scatters from it's origin to a A surface, to a B surface, to a C surface and so on until it reachs the camera plane.
+We are going to
 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!